arrrobase/RabbitPupilTracker/README.rst

 Quick Install
 -------------

-Stimulus Program is tested and works on Windows 10.
+Tested and works on Windows 10.
 It requires several libraries, along with their associated dependencies, to run.
 They are listed below: